remerjohnson/linux-stuff/some_tips.md

 # Some tips

-The proper place to put bash scripts is /usr/bin or ~/bin
+A good place to put bash scripts is /usr/bin or ~/bin
-For simple aliases, /etc/bash.bashrc BUT, if they're just variables, try ~/.bash_aliases
+For simple aliases, /etc/bash.bashrc or try ~/.bash_aliases

 To switch from a default shell to another: